strangebuzz/phpquiz/README.txt

 * Add quiz menu entry
 * Add fixtures for the quiz mode
 * Add tests for the quiz mode
+* Add time to answer for each question + direct link with question

 @Quiz ideas